Hawaii Memory Care Facilities

 Once a loved one obtains a diagnosis of a memory disorder, it can be hard to get over the emotions of having to look for a memory care facility in Hawaii.
 However, you'll be at peace knowing that your loved one will enjoy a dignified life in a secure environment.

-15 Best Memory Care Facilities in Hawaii
+15 Memory Care Facilities in Hawaii

 Kalakaua Gardens

-When trying to find memory care facilities in Honolulu, Hawaii, you will find Hale Ola Kino as an excellent upscale memory care option that is situated at 1314 Kalakaua Avenue, 2nd Floor in the 96826 zip code area.
-It has a maximum capacity of 32 memory care units and provides services like routine vital sign and health monitoring, help during meal times and assistance with choosing and putting on clothes.
-Its license number is 125047.
-Hale Ola Kino provides Alzheimer’s care not only to Honolulu residents, but also to all Honolulu county residents as well.
+When looking for memory care centers in Honolulu, Hawaii, you will find Leahi Hospital as an excellent luxury memory care option that is located at 3675 Kilauea Avenue in the 96816 zip code area.
+It has a total capacity of 155 Alzheimer's and dementia units and includes services such as visiting geriatric nurse practitioner, access to physical and speech therapy and certified dementia care staff.
+Its license number is 125010.
+Leahi Hospital provides Alzheimer’s care not only to Honolulu residents, but also to all Honolulu county residents as well.

 Hilo Medical Center